Is now the right time to sell your SaaS business?

 2) The Rule of 40 is Now 30

-The other key factor is scale and our rule of thumb is to be at or close to £2m of ARR.
+The other key factor is scale and our rule of thumb if you are a SaaS company is to be at or close to £2m of ARR.
 As your ARR increases to £3m, £4m and then £5m or more, and so long as the Rule of 30 continues to apply, each ARR milestone achieved will provide greater comfort to buyers which will in turn be reflected in increased appetite and pricing.
-Nervous buyers are less willing to ‘hope’ for growth post-acquisition and now need to see something that moves the needle on day one.
+Nervous buyers are less willing to ‘hope’ for growth post-acquisition and now need to see something from a SaaS company that moves the needle on day one.

 If your SaaS business is already demonstrating the qualities above, it is likely that larger players in your sector will already be taking an interest in you.
-As mentioned however, in the current climate it is unlikely that you will achieve the best valuation and to protect value it is vital that you seek the advice of an experienced corporate finance advisor.
+As mentioned however, in the current climate it is unlikely that you will achieve the best valuation for your SaaS business and to protect value it is vital that you seek the advice of an experienced corporate finance advisor.

-If you'd like to discuss how we can help you sell your business, please contact me or book an informal chat via our website
+If you'd like to discuss how we can help you fund, sell or buy a business, please contact me or book an informal chat via our website

 Myles Hamilton is a Director – M&A at Shaw & Co.